Open Model Research Harness

 Open-model work is easy to overclaim when the evaluation loop is weak.
 A fine-tune, preference run, or agent demo can look useful in isolation while hiding regressions, safety failures, trace-level mistakes, or systems bottlenecks.

 This project makes the measuring system the first deliverable.
-The July 2026 gate is not a model release; it is a small reproducible eval harness that can compare multiple open models on the same tasks and report score, cost, latency, output quality, and failure modes.
+The completed July 2026 gate is not a model release; it is a small reproducible eval harness that compares multiple open models on the same tasks and reports score, local-runtime latency, token usage, output quality, and failure modes.

 How it differs

 The project is not structured as a leaderboard or benchmark marketing page.
-It is a public engineering record: each planned report has a research question, a setup, planned measurements, expected artifacts, and a claim boundary.
-Empty dashboards stay empty until real runs exist.
+It is a public engineering record: each report has a research question, a setup, measurements, backing artifacts, and a claim boundary.
+The July report is published because its dataset, configurations, runs, comparison, failure audit, and baseline identity exist; later reports and dashboards remain planned until their evidence exists.

 The work also connects several layers that are often presented separately: eval design, post-training, agent traces, safety behavior, monitorability probes, and systems profiling.
 The point is to show how behavior changes across the loop, not to claim that small open models match larger private systems.